buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi.
-Some day I'll be a famous [Twitch streamer](https://twitch.tv/buhrmitv).
+A web developer.
+Maybe some day I'll be a super famous [Twitch streamer](https://twitch.tv/buhrmitv).
 But not today.

 ### Current projects